 - For movement priorities, no assists before assists, melees before ranged before no weapon.

-- Distance from opponent units can be used as the first tiebreak, however it is very difficult to control on defense.
+- Distance from opponent units can be used as the first tiebreak.
+This is very difficult to control on defense.

 - Slot order can be used as a final tie-break if applicable.
 This is more commonly used here compared to the other 2 sections.